 The report was a monstrosity: orange column headings so loud they screamed across all 19 pages, each page loaded with finance data 20 columns across by 35 rows down.
 The title of the PDF, birthed from an ancient Excel file, was an exercise in wishful thinking: “Sales Channel Report - Executive.”
 Twenty executives got it in their inbox each month.
 Zero read it.
 Everyone hated it.

 I loved it.
 Why?
-Because the most important stories to the business were in it.
+Because the most important data storytelling to the business was in it.
 Deep in it.
 I had just started at this company, and I was eager to understand their KPIs.
 I dug into the report and found a big story on page 10, column 4, row 28: a product that had become stratospheric.
 I asked the finance team to send me all the old “orange reports.”
 I created a master data set, analyzed it all, then built a dashboard, then created a deck, then brought it all into the boardroom.
-An executive turned to me, my dashboard on his laptop, my slides on the big screen, and said, “I love this.”
+An executive turned to me, my business dashboard on his laptop, my executive presentations on the big screen, and said, “I love this.”

 I loved that ugly report because it led me to my special purpose: showcasing data for dashboards, decks and decisions.
 Or “D4D” for short.
 My background in communications as a New York magazine editor, my business education and my head for numbers gave me the tools to research, distill and convey the data-driven stories that mattered most.